On mean curvature flow with forcing: Abstract

 \section{Abstract}

-This paper investigates geometric stability properties and long-time behavior of a normalized mean curvature flow, where the unique smooth stationary solution is a ball of prescribed volume.
-We prove that the flow preserves the {\it $\rho$-reflection property}, which is a quantitative smalleness condition, in terms of Lipschitz norms, between the set and the nearest ball.
-As a consequence it is shown that the evolving set becomes smooth in finite time and uniformly converges to a ball in Hausdorff topology exponentially fast.
-We adopt the approach developed in \cite{Feldman:2014hb} to combine viscosity solutions approach and variational method for our analysis.
-The main challenge in the geometric analysis lies in the lack of comparison principle due to the normalization in the flow, which is overcome by applying a reflection comparison argument in the spirit of Serrin \cite{Serrin:1971eg}.
+This paper investigates geometric properties and well-posedness of a mean curvature flow with volume-dependent forcing.
+With the class of forcing which bounds the volume of the evolving set away from zero and infinity, we show that a strong version of star-shapedness is preserved over time.
+More precisely, it is shown that the flow preserves the {\it $\rho$-reflection property}, which corresponds to a quantitative Lipschitz property of the set with respect to the nearest ball.
+Based on this property we show that the problem is well-posed and its solutions starting with $\rho$-reflection property become instantly smooth.
+Lastly, for a model problem, we will discuss the flow's exponential convergence to the unique equilibrium in Hausdorff topology.
+For the analysis, we adopt the approach developed in \cite{Feldman:2014hb} to combine viscosity solutions approach and variational method.
+The main challenge lies in the lack of comparison principle, which accompanies forcing terms that penalize small volume.